Najib video aired recently was recorded before he was jailed, says Malaysia prisons department

-SINGAPORE: Malaysia's prisons department said a video of former prime minister Najib Razak aired on national television on Monday (Oct 24) was recorded before he was incarcerated.
+SINGAPORE: Malaysia's prisons department said a video of former prime minister Najib Razak that was aired on national television on Monday (Oct 24) was recorded before he was incarcerated.

 "The Malaysia Prisons Department would like to make it clear that no media agency recorded a video involving Dato' Seri Najib on prison premises as has been claimed," it said in a Facebook post on Tuesday.